piciji/denise/readme.md

 # changelog

 ## 1.1.3.1 (not yet released)
+* thanks for the countless tests and manuals [thanks to AW182]
 * spanish translation [thanks to Muzza]
 * tape loading sounds (playing as audio cassette)
 * fixed a bug for windows UI not listing all addresses for multi SID's in drop-down list
 * faster loading of floppy drive profile with a lot of stepper WAV's for each track
     * newtronics drive sound profile no longer blocks emulation on first start
-* added option to hold autofire for two frames (instead of one)
+* added option to hold autofire a little bit longer
     * improves autofire on directional buttons for shaking games
     * hint: some autofire compatible joysticks do this
-* added option to prioritise controlport over keyboard and vice versa
+* added option to prioritise Controlport over keyboard and vice versa
+    * double assignments are temporarily inactivated
+    * e.g. using cursor keys as joystick replacement

 ## 1.1.3
 * added newtronics drive sound profile [thanks to enigma]